Should you eat like an Eskimo?

 I think you get the idea.

 These days, for the Inuit of Canada and Yupiks of Alaska, modern western foods are ever easier to get.
 Cheap carbs can be had from pizza, soda and french fries.
-Their diet had not changed for thousands of years, but in the last 30 years, it has changed and so have the rates of obesity, diabetes and heart disease.
+Their diet had not changed for thousands of years, but in the last 30 years, it has changed and so have the rates of obesity, diabetes and poor heart health.

 It wasn’t always this way.
 They ate mostly fat and protein with hardly any fruits and vegetables for millennia.
 You could say they were the first Atkins low-carb dieters.

-Most importantly, the fat they ate was not the bad saturated kind.
+Most importantly, the fat they ate was not the bad Omega-6 kind.
 Most of the fat was healthy Omega-3 from fish and other wild animals that ate fish.
 Wild animals have very different fats than farm-raised or mass-produced animals.

 After all, how can a group of people who eat so much blubber not get heart attacks?